jekyll/jekyll/docs/_docs/static_files.md

 title: Static Files
 permalink: /docs/static-files/
 ---

-In addition to renderable and convertible content, we also have **static files**.

-A static file is a file that does not contain any YAML front matter.
+A static file is a file that does not contain any front matter.
 These include images, PDFs, and other un-rendered content.

 They're accessible in Liquid via `site.static_files` and contain the